Number of Awards:

 Initial support may be for two or three years, or for a full six years, depending on the employer-sponsor.
 If the initial support is for the shorter period, it may be extended up to six years at the discretion of the employer.

-The charge to the employer for each student supported is $26,000 annually, of which $20,000 is the student stipend and $6,000 is NPSC's fee to support its operations.
+The charge to the employer for each student supported is $26,000 annually, of which $20,000 is the fellow's expense allowance and $6,000 is NPSC's fee to support its operations.
 The charge is subject to change at the discretion of the NPSC Board of Directors.

 Fields of Study: